renovatebot/renovate/docs/usage/configuration-options.md

 If `extractVersion` cannot be captured with a named capture group in `matchString` then it can be defined manually using this field.
 It will be compiled using Handlebars and the regex `groups` result.

+### sourceUrlTemplate

+If `sourceUrl` cannot be captured with a named capture group in `matchString` then it can be defined manually using this field.
+It will be compiled using Handlebars and the regex `groups` result.

 ### packageNameTemplate

 `packageName` is used for looking up dependency versions.